laduran/laduran/README.md

 - Starting In January, I will be taking a series of [Machine Learning courses](https://www.pce.uw.edu/certificates/machine-learning) from the [Univerity of Washington](https://www.uw.edu) (PS: I lost my copy of that book ages ago and if anyone wanted to gift me a copy of it, I'd be most grateful!)

-- Once my courses are completed I would like to work on something that makes use of my Machine Learning Education

 - ⚡ Fun facts:
   - I like to play classical/flamenco 🎸
   - I have a son who is heading to college in 6 months